 When undertaking any research project it is considered good practice to clearly outline the basis for claiming to know what we know.
-Kuhn (1971) set in place the tradition that once a paradigm is chosen it is advisable for the researcher to remain within that paradigm.
-For the purposes of this discussion, as defined by Harré (1987, p.
-3) a paradigm is considered to be "a combination of a meta-physical theory about the nature of the objects in a certain field of interest and a consequential method which is tailor-made to acquire knowledge of those objects."
+Kuhn (1971) set in place the tradition that once a paradigm is chosen it is advisable for the researcher to remain within it.
+For the purposes of this discussion, a paradigm, as defined by Harré (1987, p.
+3), is considered to be "a combination of a metaphysical theory about the nature of the objects in a certain field of interest and a consequential method which is tailor-made to acquire knowledge of those objects."
 At the philosophical level it could be perceived as dualistic if the researcher were to argue simultaneously that they believe that social reality is separate and external, whilst maintaining that reality is merely a construction of the mind.
-Hussey and Hussey (1997) emphasise the importance of researchers recognising and understanding their philosophical orientations within the paradigm adopted for their project.
+Hussey and Hussey (1997) emphasise the importance of researchers recognising and understanding their philosophical orientations within the paradigm adopted for a specific project.

 In 1781 Immanuel Kant published his Critique of Pure Reason (1780/1998) and caused a revolution in philosophy.
 Kant argued that there are ways of knowing about the world other than through direct observation, and that people use these all the time.
 This proposition provided the platform for the launch of many of the ideas associated with research philosophy.
-Kant's view proposes
+Kant's view proposes considering not how our representations may necessarily conform to objects as such, but rather how objects may necessarily conform to our representations.